 The mission of Empower “U”, Inc. Community Health Center (EUCHC) is to empower, educate, and promote better health care choices for individuals and families at risk for and/or affected by health disparities.

 When EUCHC accomplishes its mission, all people in the community will have equitable access to care thus living longer, healthier lives, and health disparities will be eliminated.

 In 1999, two HIV-positive, African American women living in Liberty City saw the need for an agency that could serve the community from the perspective of its residents.

 They understood the culture and experience of persons living with HIV.
 This was the start of Empower “U”, Inc., a minority, peer-based, not-for-profit, 501(c)3 community-based organization that has served its community since its inception.
 Empower “U” has experience, expertise, and competent, compassionate, well-trained staff.
 Because the agency is located within Liberty City, Empower “U” has established a strong presence and positive relationship with the residents of the surrounding area.

 Empower “U”‘s first service was street outreach in areas to identify persons living with or at risk for HIV and bring them to care.
 In 2002, the agency was first funded to provide medical case management through the Ryan White Care Act.
 In 2003, Empower “U” became a State of Florida HIV test site and began providing free, confidential HIV testing.
 In 2004, Empower “U” partnered with the CDC, provide HIV testing and prevention interventions.
-In 2013, Empower “U” became a federally qualified health center to provide primary medical and HIV specialty care.
+In 2014, Empower “U” became a Federally Qualified Health Center (FQHC) to provide primary medical and HIV specialty care.